 1. Know Your Credit Score

 The best way to fix something is to acknowledge that it needs fixing in the first place.
-Whether you need to work on your credit depends on what your credit history is.
+Whether you need to work on your credit or not depends on what your credit history is.
 You can check your credit report at any credit-reporting agencies for free and decide what to do to improve it.

 2. Own Up to Your Bad Credit

-Most property managers will check your credit as part of the application process.
+Most property managers will check your credit score as part of the application process.
 Even when they don’t, it’s best to be honest about your credit score when talking to your landlord.
 This not only allows you to explain yourself, but it can make you seem more responsible by owning up to your mistakes.
 Also, make sure to indicate how you plan to show the landlord that you won’t make those same mistakes again.

 3. Get a Recommendation